-Introduction to The Autopilot
+Introduction to the Autopilot

 The Spearhead Autopilot is an automatic control system for use when cutting on the ground.
 It operates by sensing the weight on the rear roller and maintaining this within a narrow band without the attention of the operator.
 When the angle of the area being mown is more than 45° to the horizontal, it is best to switch off the Autopilot and operate the machine manually until the angle becomes more normal.
-The middle position of the green switch will allow angle float without autopilot.
+Head Float will also become active when Autopilot is activated.